MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-resource.md

 # Use resource-based Kerberos for single sign-on (SSO) from Power BI to on-premises data sources

-Use [Kerberos constrained (resource-based) delegation](/windows-server/security/kerberos/kerberos-constrained-delegation-overview) to enable seamless single sign-on connectivity using Kerberos constrained delegation while using new capabilities of Windows Server 2012 permitting the front-end and back-end services to be in different domains.
-For this to work, the back-end services domain needs to trust the front-end services domain.
+Use [resource-based Kerberos constrained delegation](/windows-server/security/kerberos/kerberos-constrained-delegation-overview) to enable single sign-on connectivity for Windows Server 2012 and later versions, permitting front-end and back-end services to be in different domains.
+For this to work, the back-end service domain needs to trust the front-end service domain.

 ## Preparing for resource-based Kerberos constrained delegation